phazel/shopping/README.md

 ## Assumptions

-The rules should be applied in the order that they're given.
+- The rules should be applied in the order that they're given.
+- This code is to be used as a module within a larger codebase, rather than deployed independently.